braqiiit/QRealBoost/README.md

 ## Quantum Boosting Package

-Both QRealBoost and QAdaBoost can be run using the quantumboosting module given in the package, by importing the classes qrealboost and qadaboost from it.
+Both QRealBoost and QAdaBoost can be run using the *quantumboosting* module given in the package, by importing from it the classes *qrealboost* and *qadaboost*.
 Rest of the supporting modules given in the package are to be downloaded too.

 ### Methods -